startupengine/startupengine/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within SitePress, please send an e-mail to support@sitepress.co.
+If you discover a security vulnerability within SmartStartup, please send an e-mail to info@smartstartup.io.
 All security vulnerabilities will be promptly addressed.

 ## License

-SitePress is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+SmartStartup is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).